Skip to main content

 Cross-default rights contained in agreements you enter into with Nationwide after the transfer also won’t be restricted in this way.

 Some Terms include ‘all monies rights’.
 This means that if you borrowed money from us (for example, a loan), you may have given security over an asset (for example, property or land).
 If you do not pay back the money you’ve borrowed, we may be able to sell the asset you gave as security and use the money from the sale to reduce the amount you owe on any account, not just the loan you gave security for originally.
 These are not new rights created by the transfer.
-‘All monies rights’ contained in agreements you enter into with Nationwide after the transfer also won't be restricted in this way.

-What’s the situation after the transfer?
+What’s the situation now that the transfer has happened?

 Unless you ask us to, Nationwide won’t use the money from selling a security asset given to Nationwide before the transfer to reduce the amount you owe on a loan taken with Virgin Money before the transfer, and vice versa.